Skip to content

 How do municipalities decide on the range of leisure activities they offer?

-164 716 children and youths participated in the Ministry of Education and Culture’s nationwide school survey in 2022.
+112 000 children and youths participated in the Ministry of Education and Culture’s nationwide school survey in 2024.
 Children and youths were asked about their wishes regarding leisure activities during the school day.
 The survey was sent to over 2000 schools providing education for grades 1-9 across Finland.
-Students were allowed to pick their favourite leisure activities and activities they would like to try out of a list of 81 activities.
-According to the results 51 per cent of students would like to start a new leisure activity.
+Students were allowed to pick their favourite leisure activities and activities they would like to try out of a list of 85 activities.
 85 per cent of the students have a leisure activity.
 It was found that 15 per cent of students do not have a leisure activity they enjoy.
-58 per cent of them would like to start a leisure activity.
-The most popular leisure activities for middle school students were parkour, film, fine arts, cooking, climbing and snowboarding/downhill skiing.
-The Ministry of Education and Culture will conduct the next nationwide school survey in autumn 2024.
+The most popular leisure activities for middle school students were parkour, film, gym and fine arts.

 How long should activity sessions last?